$\nu$-QSSEP: A toy model for entanglement spreading in stochastic diffusive quantum systems: -QSSEP: Definition of the model

 Eq.~\eqref{eq:four-nu-1} implies that $\langle G_{k_1q_1}G_{k_2q_2}\rangle$ decays exponentially with time, except for $G_{k_1k_1}G_{k_2k_2}$ and $G_{k_1q_1}G_{q_1k_1}$.
 It is useful to introduce a pictorial notation for $G_{kq}$.
 Let us denote $G_{kq}$ with a directed arrow as

 where the left and right endpoints denote the momenta $k$ and $q$, respectively.
 It is easy to check that the quasimomenta configurations that correspond to correlators that have a nonzero steady state value are given by the diagrams that at each vertex have the same number of ingoing and outgoing lines, which implies momentum conservation at each vertex.
-For instance, the only nonzero correlators $\langle G_{k_1q_1}G_{k_2q_2}\rangle$ are given as
+For instance, the only nonzero correlators $\langle G_{k_1q_1}G_{k_2q_2}\rangle$ correspond to the diagrams

 Let us now observe that since Eq.~\eqref{eq:four-nu-1} can be generalized to arbitrary moments of the correlators $G_{kq}$, one can obtain the full-time dynamics of arbitrary observables.
 However, the generalization of~\eqref{eq:four-nu-1} become rapidly quite cumbersome.
 Still, as it will be clear in Section~\ref{sec:e-dyn}, for dynamics starting from translation-invariant initial states and in the long time limit only some diagrams contribute, which allows to determine the full-time entanglement dynamics.